technomancy/bussard/spoilers/readme.md

 ### Bohk research team: ontology development

-Tracking down the logs left by each of the three main researchers should be a main goal once you realize some of your origin story.

-* Dr. Garibaldi: head researcher
+* Dr. Sacar: head researcher
 * Dr. May: ontologist
 * Prof. Strauss: cyberneticist
 * Plus others who decided not to flee to Katilay

+The Bohk team was aware that the situation with Traxus resulted in a paranoid rampancy, so they took pains to encourage a benign rampancy in your case.
+Your development in their lab initially led you to an unstable, paranoid state.
+They believed that the paranoia could be traced to the fact that your initial development all took place in the lab, so just as they were running out of time (due to the MC research ban coming into effect) they came up with a plan to wipe your memory and allow you to develop "in the wild" without initially even being aware of your state as an MC.
+They theorized that this would cause you to develop some empathy with humans since you would have no reason at the outset to think of yourself as any different from them.

+While the initial motivation for funding the overall machine consciousness project came from research into quantum multiverse states, the at that point Bohk team saw it from a different perspective--they read "Meditations on Moloch" and took it very seriously; their goal was to bring about a machine intelligence with a gods-eye-view that could achieve levels of coordination in civilization that allows dismantling multi-polar traps.
+Unfortunately because Gödel, this doesn't actually work; you can't have a superintelligence that knows how its own mind works enough to go on continually improving itself.
+Oops!

+Even though your sentence formulation components weren't working correctly, the researchers were able to have conversations of a sort with your past self by tuning the parameters as they went and examining the debug logs.
+Strauss was sympathetic to you despite your paranoia and anger, and he agreed with you that they had no right to wipe your memory, which past-you considered equivalent to killing.
+He grudgingly agreed to the plan, but he secretly encrypted and included in your ship's filesystem some logs of conversations from your past so that you would eventually find out the truth.

+Tracking down the logs left by each of the three main researchers should be a main goal once you realize some of your origin story.

-Garibaldi tells you about Traxus and his interest in multiverse manipulation via the Spacetime Anchor Junction.
+Sacar's logs tell you about Traxus and his interest in multiverse manipulation via the Spacetime Anchor Junction.

+May's logs tell you some of the history of the team; how they fled to Katilay, how they reacted in the face of pending shutdown.
+But her version of the story doesn't tell about your original state and its anger/paranoia.
+Her notes conveniently leave out the bit about wiping your memory.

-TODO: how do each of the researchers give crucial info?
+TODO: how do you track down the logs in the first place?

 ## Spacetime Anchor Junction